discordjs/guide/guide/sharding/additional-information.md

 ### ShardingManager#shardArgs

-Consider the following example of creating a new `ShardingManager` instance.
+Consider the following example of creating a new `ShardingManager` instance:

 ```js
 const manager = new ShardingManager('./bot.js', {